kovzol/RegularNGons/README.md

 ## Known issues

-  * Note that for bigger _n_ the computations may be slow, or some computation steps may be timed out.
+  * Note that for bigger _n_ the computations may be slow, or some computation steps may be timed out or the application can crash.
   * You may use the console of your browser by pressing F12 on the startup to get more information on the progress.
-  * The case _n_=11, _s_=104663 makes Giac/WebAssembly crash when starting with case _s_=0.
+  * Some checked cases are duplicated because intersecting different diagonals may result in the same point.
-  * Some checked cases are duplicated because of ignored symmetry.
+  * Some browsers are not working properly.